25 March 2021

 The combination of on-the-job training and study are key to young employees getting the most out of their apprenticeships and traineeships.

-My Gateway has enjoyed a long and fruitful partnership with registered training organisation, Australian College of Commerce & Management (ACCM), our main training provider of administration-based traineeships.
+My Gateway has enjoyed a long and fruitful partnership with registered training organisation, Australian College of Commerce & Management (ACCM).
+ACCM is our main training provider of administration-based traineeships.

-Throughout this partnership, many My Gateway trainees have completed their qualifications, setting them up for further success in their careers.
-This is a result of the trainees being put first, according to Tania Holmes, Director of Client Relations at ACCM.
+Throughout this partnership, many My Gateway trainees have completed their qualifications.
+This has set them up for further success in their careers.
+This success is a result of the trainees being put first, according to Tania Holmes, ACCM’s Director of Client Relations.

 “We believe that good things happen in VET education when everyone is focused on the best interests of the trainee,” said Tania.